SED-EEW/SED-EEW-SeisComP-contributions/doc/base/FinDer.rst

     seiscomp-finder restart

 .. note::

-    An example of :ref:`finder` config file can be found in :file:`/usr/local/src/FinDer/config/`.

     ``host.docker.internal`` is defined as a alias to the docker host that can be used in :ref:`scfinder` configuration (:file:`scfinder.cfg`) in the docker container with parameter :confval:`connection.server`